Deterministic Quantum Communication Between Fixed-Frequency Superconducting Qubits via Broadband Resonators: EXPERIMENT

 Figure~\ref{fig:3}(b) shows the Fourier transforms of the emitted photons.
 The measured frequencies of the emitted photons from both devices align well with the target photon frequencies.
 The photon loss is quantified using the relation

 where $\langle a_{\mathrm{out}}(t)\rangle_{\mathrm{tx(rx)}}$ is the expectation value of the field operator on the transmission line when emitting a photon from the sender (receiver).
+We note that this method assumes comparable $\ket{g}$--$\ket{f}$ coherence for both devices.
+Numerical simulations using the measured coherence times (Table~\ref{tab_parameters}) indicate that the systematic error in $L$ arising from the difference in dephasing rates between the two devices is approximately 1\%, which is within the measurement uncertainty.
 The measured photon loss at each frequency is presented in Fig.~\ref{fig:3}(c).
 The loss shows insignificant frequency dependence across the measured range, yielding an average value of 29\%, which is used in the numerical simulations in Sec.~\ref{sec:comm}.

 To characterize the absorption efficiency, we perform photon emission and absorption measurements at the same set of frequencies.
 The pulse sequence for photon absorption is shown in Fig.~\ref{fig:3}(d).
-The delay between the two $\ket{f0}$--$\ket{g1}$ drives is optimized to maximize the population in the receiver's $\ket{f}$ state.
+Since the absorption process is the time-reversed process of emission, the drive at the receiver is the time-reversed drive used for photon emission in Fig.~\ref{fig:3}(a)~\cite{cirac_quantum_1997}.
+The delay between the two $\ket{f0}$--$\ket{g1}$ drives is optimized by sweeping the delay time and selecting the value that maximizes the population in $\ket{f}$ state of the receiver qubit~\cite{magnard_microwave_2020}.
 Following photon emission from the sender, we either enable or disable the absorption at the receiver and monitor the reflected waveform through the circulator.
 When the absorption is enabled, the reflected waveform corresponds to the photon flux that is not absorbed by the receiver, whereas without the absorption, it corresponds to the total photon flux arriving at the receiver.
 Figure~\ref{fig:3}(e) presents the measured photon flux at $\omega_{\mathrm{ph}}/2\pi = 9.39$~GHz with and without the absorption.
 The absorption efficiency $\eta$ is calculated as

 where $\langle{a_{\mathrm{out}}}(t)\rangle_{\mathrm{abs(ref)}}$ represents the expectation value of the field operator with (without) the absorption at the receiver.
 The absorption efficiency at each photon frequency is shown in Fig.~\ref{fig:3}(f) and is approximately 95\% across the measured frequency range.